-If this Proposal accurately sets forth your understanding of the transactions contemplated between ________________________________and ENAP, please execute one (1) copy of this Proposal and return it to us at the letterhead address.
+If this Proposal accurately sets forth your understanding of the transactions contemplated between Enron and ENAP, please execute one (1) copy of this Proposal and return it to us at the letterhead address.
 We appreciate the opportunity to submit this proposal and look forward to working for ENAP.

 Sincerely,